Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "strongest" - 999999.0 damage
 			"Hittable Damage"			"-1.0"

-			// All Mutant Tanks' punches have this much force.
+			// Every Mutant Tank's punches have this much force.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
 			// --